 One-off activities and socials throughout the year

 Access to our virtual networks including the private Manchester WI members’ Facebook group and sub-group specific messaging groups

 Regular copies of WI Life, the national WI magazine through the post

-Overall, membership to Manchester WI costs just £3.67 a month or on average 52p per event if you take part in everything on offer, which many of us do!
+Overall, membership to Manchester WI costs just £3.83 a month if you take part in everything on offer, which many of us do!